hoodieshq/app-sui/README.md

 ## Device Compatability

 This application is compatible with
-- Ledger Nano S+, running firmware 1.1.0
+- Ledger Nano S+
 - Ledger Nano X
+- Ledger Flex
+- Ledger Stax

 Note: Compatibility with Ledger Nano X is only possible to check on [Speculos](https://github.com/ledgerHQ/speculos/) emulator, because the Nano X does not support side-loading apps under development.